aidanbx/gpxVis/README.md

 ## Set Up
 Include all jars in /library/ to ClassPath
-Compile with javac GpxVis.java, run with java GpxVis
+Compile with javac ./src/GPXVis.java, run with java ./src/GPXVis (for now)

 Uses processing, PeasyCam, and OpenGL